wavemotion-dave/DS994a/README.md

 * You will need the 994aDISK.bin as mentioned in the BIOS files section above.
 * You will need the cartridge files for the game (AdventureG.bin or TunnelsG.bin or similar)
 * You will need the disk (.DSK) image for the game you want to play
-* Load the cartridge file normally... then use the DISK icon/menu to mount the .DSK
+* Load the cartridge file normally... then use the TI Menu to mount the .DSK
 * For Adventure you load the game by typing "DSK1.PIRATE" (for Pirate's adventure... or whatever name/game you want... use LIST DISK to see what's on the disk as there were more than a dozen Scott Adams adventure games).
 * For some adventure games you should enable the ALPHA LOCK key in Game Options or use the ALPHA LOCK key on the TI99 Keyboard.
 * For Tunnels you load the game by selecting 2) DISK and then type in the name of the quest you want to play (usually named just "QUEST" without the DSK1 part).
 Or you can use the DISK menu to list what's on a disk and paste it in automatically.